Steam Carpet Cleaning Can Cause Mold

-Steam cleaning your carpet can cause carpet mold growth beneath your carpet if done improperly.
+Steam cleaning carpet can cause mold growth below the carpet if done improperly.
 Carpet is actually the largest filter in your home.
-Being a soft, porous surface, carpet fibers collect airborne particles including mold spores.
+Being a soft, porous surface, its fibers collect airborne particles including mold spores.
 Simply opening a door or window invites mold spores into your home.
-If your carpet has been steam cleaned in the past, and it took more than two days for your carpet to dry, you could have carpet mold beneath it.
+If your carpet has been steam cleaned in the past, and it took more than two days to dry, you could have mold growth beneath it.

-If a steam cleaner has left your carpet too wet, there is a potential for carpet mold growing on the back of your carpet.
+If a steam cleaner has left your carpet too wet, there is a potential for mold growth on the backing.
 Mold requires dark, moist areas that contain organic matter.
-Most of today’s carpet contains synthetic materials; however, the carpet backing contains latex glue, an organic food source.
-Most older carpets also have jute backing, another organic food source.
+Most of today’s carpeting contains synthetic materials; however, the backing contains latex glue, an organic food source.
+Most older rugs also have jute backing, another organic food source.

-The latex glue within carpet backing can support mold growth.
-A larger concern, however, is the carpet pad and subfloor below it.
-Carpet pad contains the same sponge-like material you wash your car with.
-Carpet pad can not only hold water for weeks, but months!
-Worse, the wet carpet pad may laying on raw wood, a plentiful organic food source for carpet mold.
+The latex glue within the primary backing can support mold, though a bigger concern is the pad and subfloor below.
+Carpet padding is made from the same sponge-like material you wash your car with.
+The pad can not only hold water for weeks, but months!
+Worse, it can transfer the moisture to the raw wood beneath it, a plentiful organic food source for mold.

 How Carpet Mold Can Start

 Searching “steam carpet cleaning 800 psi” on YouTube will show plenty of videos where cleaners over-wet their customer’s flooring.
 The first dangerous habit occurs when a cleaner drags his wand slowly across the floor.
 This injects more water than usual into the fibers for a deeper cleaning.
 However, the excess water is absorbed into the sponge-like pad beneath.